masa-su/pixyz/README.md

 ## More information
 For more detailed usage, please check our [sample codes](https://github.com/masa-su/pixyz/tree/master/examples).
 If you encounter some problems in using Pixyz, please let us know.

+## Acknowledgements
+This library is based on results obtained from a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).